Updated April 2017

 Weight distribution hitch setting up

-Excess weight distribution hitch setting up (tightness) to fully correct the effect of tow ball mass can be counterproductive.
-The Society of Automotive Engineers (SAE) standard, ‘Performance Requirements for Determining Tow-Vehicle Gross Combination Weight Rating and Trailer Weight Rating’, (J2807) brings a hint of clarity to this.
-The standard, significantly uses only 50% correction in its main stability testing when using a WDH.
+The Society of Automotive Engineers (SAE) standard, ‘Performance Requirements for Determining Tow-Vehicle Gross Combination Weight Rating and Trailer Weight Rating’, (J2807) quantifies this.
+The standard, significantly used only 50% correction in its main stability testing when using a WDH – yet found even that precluded a towed trailer achieving the desirable (0.4 g) cornering power of other road vehicles.

-Whilst Hayman Reese in Australia still recommends 100% correction, Chief Engineer (Rick McCoy) of its parent company in the USA (Cequent) is reliably reported as having long since suggested that only 50% correction be used.
+Whilst Hayman Reese in Australia still recommends 100% correction, Chief Engineer (Rick McCoy) of its parent company in the USA (Cequent) has long since recommended only 50% correction be used.
 The Ford motor company suggests likewise.
-(Reference 1 explains just why in detail).
+(Reference 1 explains why.)

-To achieve this, adjust the lowered jockey wheel until the caravan is level – then measure (and note) the height of the front of the caravan chassis from the ground.
+To do this, adjust the lowered jockey wheel until the caravan is level – then measure (and note) the height of the front of the caravan chassis from the ground.
 Then, with the tow vehicle laden and the equivalent weight of driver and passengers on board, lower the caravan onto the tow ball.
 Again measure the front chassis height from the ground.
-Adjust WDH bar spring tension so as to correct only 50% of that height difference.
+Adjust WDH bar spring tension so as to correct no more than 50% of that height difference.
 This is likely to cause the front of the caravan to be about 50 mm lower than when level.

 Caravan jack-knife in the UK – Pic: original source unknown